zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 == Description ==

 An addon that lets you add custom subscriber fields to IssueM's Leaky Paywall WordPress plugin.
-For example: Add 'Organization' as a new field to track what orgaization a new subscriber belogs to.
+For example: Add 'Organization' as a new field to track what organization a new subscriber belongs to.
 Note: this field only affects subscribers that are being added manually via the WordPress Dashboard.
 More info at http://LeakyPW.com

 == Installation ==